Gossip: Perception of those who gossip

-Individuals who are perceived to engage in gossiping regularly are seen as having less social power and being less liked.
+Individuals who are perceived to engage in gossiping regularly are seen as having less social power and being less liked than those who gossip less frequently.
 The type of gossip being exchanged also affects likeability, whereby those who engage in negative gossip are less liked than those who engage in positive gossip.
 In a study done by Turner and colleagues (2003), having a prior relationship with a gossiper was not found to protect the gossiper from less favorable personality-ratings after gossip was exchanged.
 In the study, pairs of individuals were brought into a research lab to participate.
 Either the two individuals were friends prior to the study or they were strangers scheduled to participate at the same time.
 One of the individuals was a confederate of the study, and they engaged in gossiping about the research assistant after she left the room.
 The gossip exchanged was either positive or negative.
 Regardless of gossip type (positive versus negative) or relationship type (friend versus stranger) the gossipers were rated as less trustworthy after sharing the gossip.

 Walter Block has suggested that while gossip and blackmail both involve the disclosure of unflattering information, the blackmailer is arguably ethically superior to the gossip.
 Block writes: "In a sense, the gossip is much worse than the blackmailer, for the blackmailer has given the blackmailed a chance to silence him.
 The gossip exposes the secret without warning."
 The victim of a blackmailer is thus offered choices denied to the subject of gossip, such as deciding if the exposure of his or her secret is worth the cost the blackmailer demands.
 Moreover, in refusing a blackmailer's offer one is in no worse a position than with the gossip.
 Adds Block, "It is indeed difficult, then, to account for the vilification suffered by the blackmailer, at least compared to the gossip, who is usually dismissed with slight contempt and smugness."

 Contemporary critiques of gossip may concentrate on or become subsumed in the discussion of social media such as Facebook.